sambown781/bravo-kernel.github.io/source/_posts/2015-04-12-how-to-build-a-cakephp-3-rest-api-in-minutes.md

 Exposing your API resources **requires no additional configuration**, they are already fully accessible using Request Headers.

-However... if you want to additionally allow access to your API resources using the [.json and .xml extensions](http://book.cakephp.org/3.0/en/development/routing.html#routing-file-extensions) open your ``config/routes.php`` file and add the following line directly above the / scope definition:
+However... we will assume you want to additionally allow access to your API resources using the [.json and .xml extensions](http://book.cakephp.org/3.0/en/development/routing.html#routing-file-extensions) so open your ``config/routes.php`` file and add the following line directly above the / scope definition:

 ```php